Achieving Business Objectives with a Data-Driven Channel Partner Portal Software

 At conception, a business needs to outline the 3 most important goals for at least its first year:

 - Business Aims: this is where a business declares a vision for their future and their purpose.

 - Business Objectives: here a business defines the measurable targets for how to reach their business aims

 - Mission Statement: this statement announces the business’s values and visions.

 Every vendor is unique and the data they measure depends on their corporate goals.
-Hence, the portal they employ needs to accommodate all the bells and whistles for measuring their channel-objectives.
+Hence, the channel partner portal they employ needs to accommodate all the bells and whistles for measuring their channel-objectives.

 Setting Channel Objectives